jurtasun/2025_probability_notes/documentation/00_readme.txt

     Marcus Tullius Cicero.
 De Divinatione.
 Loeb Classical Library (various editions), ca. 45 BCE. - only divinatione missing Gerolamo Cardano.
 Liber de Ludo Aleae (Book on Games of Chance).
 Posthumously published 1663; English translation in Oystein Ore, Cardano, The Gambling Scholar, Princeton University Press, 1953.
     Jacob Bernoulli.
 Ars Conjectandi.
 Thurnisius, 1713.
 English translation by Edith Dudley Sylla, Johns Hopkins University Press, 2006. - correct translation, mine from Oscar

+16/09/2025

+Meeting Steel Wagstaff at Pressboks

+    Equations with: \[ \], and in-text equations (...)
+    Histogtrams with: add media. align both left (...)

+    RHS Appearance: Cascading Styling Sheets (CSS) is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.
+    Style sheet language used for specifying the presentation and styling of a document written in a markup language such as HTML or XML.

+    Visit book, inspect item in figure (...)